pydicom/pynetdicom/docs/user/ae.rst

 >>> ae.supported_contexts = StoragePresentationContexts
 >>> ae.add_supported_context(VerificationSOPClass)

-As the association acceptor you're not limited in the number of supported presentation contexts.
+As the association acceptor you're not limited in the number of presentation contexts that you can support.

 When you add presentation contexts as shown above, the following transfer syntaxes are used by default for each context: